3 simple hacks to help you safeguard your time

 Research suggests that when you get to your busiest level, your attention is hijacked.
 You simply can’t take the time to control your time and exercise good judgment on how to best spend it.
 The net outcome, of course, is that you end up busy being busy and experiencing increased anxiety to boot.

 Enter “anti-flow.”
 This phrase simply translates to deliberate boredom, which is not only good for us but is critical for problem-solving.
-Taking some time out doesn’t curb creativity, it can catapult it.
+Taking some time out doesn’t curb creativity; it can catapult it.
 Scheduling these breaks is not a sign of weakness but a symbol of stability.
 Ironically, how we spend our time not working impacts how capable we are when we are working.

 Anti-flow practices like meditation, journaling, or a bike ride help you get unstuck as your mind works through problems in the background.
 It also reduces your feeling of time pressure.
-When you return to your work it’s easier to find your flow and do so with ease and presence of mind.
+When you return to your work, it’s easier to find your flow and do so with ease and presence of mind.

 Jonas Altman is a speaker, writer, and entrepreneur on a mission to make the world of work more human.
 He is the author of SHAPERS: Reinvent the Way You Work and Change the Future.